|NUMBER OF DAYS||5|

 |FROM 600 USD|

 Hike across the Judean planes and up the Judean mountains all the way to Jerusalem.
 Visit along the way biblical and historical sites, relax near small springs, and in-between, enjoy boutique breweries and wineries.

 |Possible: Nov - May|

 Day by Day Itinerary

 Day 1 – Across the Judean plains

-- Start your day with a visit to this unique park which is a mix of unique caves with archaeology and nature.
+- Start your day with a visit to this unique park, a mix of unique caves with archaeology and nature.

-- Our fist landmark of the day is the hill-top archaeological site of Tel Goded.
+- The first landmark of the day is the hill-top archaeological site of Tel Goded.
 Tel Goded has been identified with the Biblical city of Gat, the home of the prophet Micah.
 (Detailed Survey)

-- We continue with gentle ups and downs until reaching the Masua view point.
+- You continue with gentle ups and downs until reaching the Masua viewpoint.

-- A short downhill walk will take us back to Moshav Srigim, and you will reach the accommodation on foot.
+- A short downhill walk will take you to Moshav Srigim, and you will reach the accommodation on foot.